Cynthia M. Chestnut: 2000 State Senate campaign

 In 2000, State Senator George Kirkpatrick was unable to seek re-election due to term limits.
 Chestnut ran to succeed him in the 5th District, which included parts of Alachua County, Bradford County, Clay County, Columbia County, Levy County, Marion County, Putnam County, Suwannee County, and Union County.
 She faced State Attorney Rod Smith in the Democratic primary.
 Chestnut focused her campaign on education, arguing that she would conduct a full review of the Florida educational system, from kindergarten to the graduate school level, if elected.
-Smith attacked Chestnut for supporting the establishment of the Florida International University College of Law and the re-establishment of the Florida A&M, which was argued would take funding away from other law schools in the state, like the law school at the University of Florida.
+Smith attacked Chestnut for supporting the establishment of the Florida International University College of Law and the re-establishment of Florida A&M's law school, which he argued would take funding away from other law schools in the state, like the law school at the University of Florida.
 Ultimately, Smith's local popularity in the district, driven by his successful prosecution of serial killer Danny Rolling and his support from the district's more conservative areas, proved insurmountable for Chestnut.
 She wound up losing to Smith by a wide margin, winning just 38% of the vote to Smith's 62%, and lost every county in the district except for the narrow Marion County portion that overlapped with her legislative district.